-- In a pressure cooker on medium to high heat, add in the washed lentils, along with the turmeric/salt and water.
+- In a pressure cooker on medium to high heat, add in the washed lentils, along with the turmeric/salt, tomatoes and water.
 The salt increases the boiling point and cooks the lentils faster.
 Cook for about 4-5 whistles on the pressure cooker, approximately 10 minutes.
 Once done, switch off the gas.
 Now with a hand blender, blend the lentils until it becomes soupy.

 - In a chopper, finely chop the ginger and the green chill into a paste.
-Add this paste, coriander powder, cumin powder, red chilli powder, lemon juice, chopped tomatoes, garam masala, jaggery, water to the daal, and let it simmer on medium to low heat.
+Add this paste, coriander powder, cumin powder, red chilli powder, lemon juice, garam masala, jaggery, water to the daal, and let it simmer on medium to low heat.

 - On the side, in a small saucepan, on medium to low heat, add in the ghee, asafoetida, curry leaves, cumin seeds, fenugreek seeds, mustard seeds, cloves, cinnamon sticks and let it splatter for a minute.
 Add this mixture to the daal and stir to mix.
 Now let it boil once at medium heat and let it cook for about 7 minutes.
 The daal should be done.
 Garnish with cilantro.
-The daal should b a soupy consistency.
+The daal should be a soupy consistency.